“What exactly does our CMO do?”

-Ask ten different executives what they expect from their CMO, and you’ll get ten different answers.
 The CEO wants growth acceleration and revenue attribution.
 The CFO wants predictable pipeline and measurable ROI.
 The CRO wants qualified leads and sales enablement.
 The CISO wants martech compliance and data governance.
-The board wants brand reputation and competitive positioning.
-The employees want authentic culture and compelling employer branding.
+Employees want authentic culture and compelling employer branding.
+The board wants competitive positioning and reputation management.
+Each of these is a legitimate expectation.
+Each of them lands on the same desk.

-Meanwhile, the CMO is juggling marketing automation workflows, debugging attribution models, interpreting customer behavior data, managing agency relationships, creating content strategies, optimizing conversion funnels, and trying to stay current with the latest AI tools that promise to revolutionize everything.
+Meanwhile, that desk is covered in marketing automation workflows, attribution model debugging, customer behavior analysis, agency performance reviews, content strategy briefs, conversion funnel audits, and a standing calendar invitation to “stay current with the latest AI tools that promise to revolutionize everything.”

 No pressure.